Computing at Warmsworth Primary School

 Our children are observed to be creative and inquisitive and are able to test theories and solve problems involving technology.
 They approach new technology with confidence across different areas of the curriculum.

 Our children make good progress in Computing and are keen to talk about their first hand and collaborative experiences within Computing.

-The schemes of work for Warmsworth Primary School's computing provision are currently in the process of being evaluated and improved.
-Currently, the schemes of work as provided by the Sheffield Computing scheme are in place however these are being improved to further enable high-quality teaching and learning within computing.
-Two samples of revised schemes of learning for the spring half term of 2023 (January to February) can be viewed below:
+The schemes of work for Warmsworth Primary School's computing provision are currently in the process of being revised.
+Currently, the schemes of work as provided by the Sheffield Computing scheme are in place however these are being revised to further enable high-quality teaching and learning within computing.
+Two samples of revised schemes of learning for the spring half term of 2023 (January to February) are attached: